Personal websites & portfolios

 Claude Code writes the code for you.
 Your job is to describe what you want clearly and review the results.
 The better you are at describing what you want, the better the results will be.

 Vague prompts lead to vague results.
-Describe what you'd see on screen, use comparisons to things you've seen before, include screenshots when you can, and say what you don't want as well as what you do.
+Describe what you want to see on the screen, focus on the end result rather than how Claude should build it, compare to things you've seen before, include screenshots when you can, and say what you don't want as well as what you do.

 You don't need to read every line of code, but you should understand why Claude chose a particular approach.
-Ask for explanations in plain English, and use plan mode so that you can review the approach before Claude starts building.
+Use plan mode for anything complex, ask Claude to explain its decisions in plain English, and remember there are no dumb questions if something doesn't make sense.

 Don't try to build everything at once.
 Get the simplest version working first, then add features one at a time.
 This is less overwhelming and means you always have something that works.